 Can cannabinoids treat early symptoms of Parkinson’s?

 It would be unconscionable not to educate people about the effects of cannabinoids on a disease that affects more than 10 million people globally.
 Patients and their loved ones are devastated by the effects of Parkinson’s disease.
-Meanwhile, recent studies have shown that cannabinoids can alleviate symptoms and slow the progression of Parkinson’s.
+Meanwhile, recent studies have shown that cannabinoids have the potential to alleviate symptoms and slow the progression of Parkinson’s.

 - Parkinson’s disease alters the function of the neurological system by inhibiting the production and secretion of dopamine, a brain neurotransmitter.
 Dopamine is responsible for the transmission of signals between the brain’s neurons and is widely known as the chemical that influences a person’s mood, pleasure, and emotions.